flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/03_visual_coding.md

 <div class="render-all">

-The following cell shows you how to call this visualization function.
+The following cell shows you how to call this visualization function for a PSTH computed from a `GLM` (i.e., single neuron fit).
 Its arguments are:
 - The PSTH object computed from the data.
 This should only contain the responses to either the black or white flashes, but can contain the PSTHs from one or more-than-one neurons.
 - A string, either `"white"` or `"black"`, which determines some of the styling.
 - Any number of keyword arguments (e.g., `predictions=` shown below) whose values are a tuple of `(style, peri)`, where `style` is a valid matplotlib style (e.g., `"red"`) and `peri` is additional PSTHs to plot.
 Expected use is, as below, to plot the predictions in a different color on top of the actual data.